zodit/contao-imagecrop-rev/README.md

 - Support for JPG, GIF and PNG files.
 - Italian translation.

-All features are included in official version 1.0.2, in the Contao repository: https://contao.org/en/extension-list/fileview/imagecrop.10000009.en.html
+All updates are included in the official module starting from version 1.0.2.